dinkelk/PyDyGraphs/README.md

 Simply clone this repository and include the *pydygraphs.py* module in your [Jupyter Notebooks](https://jupyter.org/). *Note: PyDyGraphs only supports Python 3*.

 ## Want to contribute:
-Please submit a pull request!
-Email dinkelk@gmail.com for questions.
+Please submit a *pull request* or *issue* with any questions you might have!